Stay in the Loop

 At the outset, a narrator played by Shepherd (who’s also credited as dramaturg) informs us that the entire text will be rolling on a screen behind the audience.

 “We have a limited amount of time, so we’re probably going to fast-forward a bit,” he explains.
-And the scroll literally, and audibly fast-forwards, sometimes shocking the actors like an electrical current, other times causing them to move in hyper speed, and at still others, they ignore it entirely.
+And the scroll literally and audibly fast-forwards, sometimes shocking the actors like an electrical current, other times causing them to move in hyper speed, and at still others, they ignore it entirely.

 Capturing an elusive volume

 Over the course of nearly three hours, seven actors play multiple roles, regardless of gender.
-As in the book, you often find yourself slightly behind in following the action, as you identify who’s who and what’s going on.
+As in the book, you often find yourself slightly behind in following the action as you identify who’s who and what’s going on.
 The actors deftly vary their accents, physical movements, and facial expressions as they create different characters, using few props and costuming.

-A reader with a more thorough knowledge of Ulysses might argue the finer points of ERS’s abridgement, but from my single encounter with the novel, they seem to successfully capture the 700+ pages of this elusive volume.
+A reader with a more thorough knowledge of Ulysses might argue the finer points of ERS’s abridgment, but from my single encounter with the novel, they seem to successfully capture the 700+ pages of this elusive volume.
 The multitude of characters are there, as are the scenes around Dublin and some of the most memorable lines.

-For the latter, they uncharacteristically deliver the soliloquy which ends the book, by Molly Bloom, Leopold’s faithless wife, seemingly in its entirety, in a more spare and slow-moving style than the rest of the play.
+For the latter, they uncharacteristically deliver the soliloquy which ends the book by Molly Bloom, Leopold’s faithless wife, seemingly in its entirety, in a more spare and slow-moving style than the rest of the play.
 Perhaps, after all their gleeful slicing and dicing through the scenes, they were unwilling to tamper with what arguably is the most famous episode in the book, or could it be seen as a thoughtful winding down of the narrative?
 Like so much of Ulysses, it’s there to interpret.
 And to be argued over.

 BSR is one of the only publications left in town reviewing Philly’s theater scene!
 You can support our hardworking Fringe reviewers with a donation today.